zkjxx1548/zkjxx1548.github.io/note/introduce.md

 My Name is xx, a frontend developer.
 I have experiences on Mobile and Web.
 Main tech stack is Flutter and React.
-And have some experience on agile practices, framework selection, dependency selection, component design, test design, performance optimization.
+And have some experience on agile practices, framework selection, dependency selection, component design, test design and performance optimization.